Javascript is not enabled.

 Join Now

 After starting disability benefits, your spouse with ALS will be enrolled automatically in Medicare.
-From there, just like Medicare beneficiaries who are age 65 or older, your mate will need to make the same decisions about original Medicare, a Medigap Medicare supplement policy and a Part D prescription drug plan vs. Medicare Advantage.
+From there, just like Medicare beneficiaries who are age 65 or older, they’ll need to make the same decisions about original Medicare, a Medigap Medicare supplement policy and a Part D prescription drug plan versus a private Medicare Advantage plan.

-• Receiving Medicare is tied to qualifying for SSDI.
-If a person with ALS doesn’t have enough Social Security work credits to qualify alone, not through a spouse’s earnings history, then the patient cannot receive Medicare benefits.
+Workers who pay FICA taxes receive one benefit credit for every $1,730 in earnings in 2024 (the amount changes annually), earning a maximum of four credits a year.
+People diagnosed with ALS don’t always need 40 quarters of work to be eligible for Medicare benefits.
+If a person with ALS doesn’t have enough Social Security work credits to qualify alone, and not through a spouse’s earnings history, then the patient can’t receive Medicare benefits.

-However, a younger person who becomes disabled requires fewer work credits for SSDI eligibility, as few as six in the three years before the ALS diagnosis if younger than 24.
-A person 62 and older must have 40 credits, the equivalent of 10 years of work.
+However, a younger person who becomes disabled requires fewer work credits for SSDI eligibility — as few as six in the three years before the ALS diagnosis if younger than 24.
+A person 62 or older must have 40 credits, the equivalent of 10 years of work.

 See more Health & Wellness offers >